 For examples of appropriate news articles check out the "Conservation Biology in the News" link on the web site: http://hydrodictyon.eeb.uconn.edu/eebedia/index.php/Conservation_biology_in_the_news.
 You do not need to use the articles on this site (in fact, I'd prefer that you found your own).
-Your project can be narrowly or broadly focused on the news article, https://hydrodictyon.eeb.uconn.edu/eebedia/index.php/Conservation_biology_in_the_news.
-You do not need to use the articles on this site (in fact, I'd prefer that you found your own).
-Your project can be narrowly or broadly focused on the news article, https://hydrodictyon.eeb.uconn.edu/eebedia/index.php/Conservation_biology_in_the_news.
-You do not need to use the articles on this site (in fact, I'd prefer that you found your own).
-Your project can be narrowly or broadly focused on the news article, https://hydrodictyon.eeb.uconn.edu/eebedia/index.php/Conservation_biology_in_the_news.
-You
+Your project can be narrowly or broadly focused on the news article, but you must get it approved by me before Monday 2nd March.
+Here are some examples of how you could develop a project from a news article:

-- The BBC News article on white rhinos (listed on 21 Dec on my "News" site, thus too old to be eligible for use!) could lead you to a project describing the status of rhinos (how many there are, how much and why they are declining, etc.) and the actions that are being taken to conserve them. - The New York Times article on trading pythons (listed on 22 Jan) could lead to a project to evaluate the ecological impacts of introduced Burmese pythons on the Everglades. - The Economist article on pricing nature (listed on 21 Jan) could lead to a project on the economic value of certain types of ecosystem services.
+- The BBC News article on Tasmanian devils (listed on 4 Jan on my "News" site) could lead you to a project describing the status of Tasmanian devils (how many there are, how much and why they are declining, etc.) and the actions that are being taken to conserve them. - The New York Times article on logging in Oregon (listed on 2 Jan) could lead to a project to evaluate the biodiversity consequences of forest loss in the Pacific Northwest. - The Economist article on oysters (listed on 2 Jan) could lead to a project on shellfish overharvest.

 If you are not sure if a topic is appropriate, please ask.
 Every group must work on a different topic - first come, first served.
 I will post a list of topics that are taken on the web site.
-The deadline for telling me your topic and the people you will work with is Monday 1st March (see below).
-If you want to avoid having your topic taken by another group, do not wait until the last minute to do this part of the assignment.
+The deadline for telling me your topic and the people you will work with is Monday 2nd March (see below).
+If you want to avoid being scooped, do not wait until the last minute to do this part of the assignment.
 Also, do some preliminary literature searches before you make your choice to ensure that there is sufficient information on your chosen topic.

 Once you have identified the topic you are interested in, you need to research the topic to find out what the scientific studies tell us.
 The scientific literature, popular literature, news, personal experience, and the Internet are filled with information about conservation biology.
 You can use any of these sources for background information.
-But, the content of your poster presentation must be based exclusively on information from the peer-reviewed scientific literature (i.e., the type of articles we are reading in most of class discussions).
+But, the content of your poster presentation must be based exclusively on information from the peer-reviewed scientific literature (i.e., the type of articles we read in the first 8 class discussions).
 Web of Science (available via the UConn libraries) or Google Scholar (NOT regular Google!) are probably the best places for searches of primary literature.
 I will talk about what counts as the peer-reviewed literature in lecture, but if you are unsure ask me or the TA.

 You will need to read a number of scientific articles (probably at least 5-10) to produce a good poster.
 Your poster should identify the conservation issue you were interested in; provide background information on the problem; describe current scientific knowledge on the topic, and identify what is known in terms of finding solutions to the problem.
 More on poster preparation below.
-Everyone must bring their completed posters to class on Monday 26th April.
+Everyone must bring their completed posters to class on Monday 27th April.